higham/chop/readme.md

 Requirements
 ---------

-The code was developed in MATLAB R2018b and works with versions at least back to R2016a.
+The code was developed in versions of MATLAB up to R2020a and works with versions at least back to R2016a.

 Reference
 ---------